 - Rescue paddleboard training

 - Oceanography and marine biology

 - Beach games and competitions

 Beach Scouts are the veteran Junior Lifeguards who have completed at least 3 camps and function as the assistant instructors.
 They have the opportunity to earn community service hours towards the Bright Futures Scholarship.
-Beach Scouts are required to provide the Volusia County form for their hours and are responsible for making sure their hours are accurate and signed off by the program director.
+Beach Scouts are required to provide the Volusia County form for their hours and are responsible for making sure their hours are accurate and signed off by the program Co-ordinator.